OpenGeoScales/CarbonGeoScales/index.md

 - **Harmonized databases** for storing collected and transformed GHGs emissions data
 - **Data processing pipelines** for implementing the necessary transformations (recoding, enriching, cleaning, afggregating...)
 - A **Rest API** for querying the compiled database
-- A set of **reporting, aricles and dashborads** for providing insights on GHGs emissions data at various scales.
+- A set of **reporting, articles and dashboards** for providing insights on GHGs emissions at various scales.

 ![Data workflow](https://github.com/OpenGeoScales/Management/blob/main/images/CarbonGeoScales%20workflow.png?raw=true)

 ### Used datasets

+We identified various GHGs emissions datasets providing information on emissions estimates based on multiple protocols and standards.
+The table below lists main datasets by specifying data providers, data sources, geographical scale and spatial resolutions.
+A more detailed analysis of data contents is provided [in this report](https://opengeoscales.github.io/CarbonData/).

 Data provider | Description | Geoscale | Data sources | Access |
 ---|---------|---|---| ---|